 First Connections – The program pilots innovative approaches for community-based providers to embed developmental screening and strengthen referral processes within their practices.
 The goal is to better identify children with or at risk for developmental delays and connect them and their families to culturally and linguistically appropriate early intervention services and supports as early as possible.

-Learning Collaboratives – As part of HMG-LA implementation, First 5 LA will fund HMG-LA Learning Collaboratives for Strengthening Referral Pathways across L.A.
-County.
-This investment focuses on supporting community-centered collaboratives to strengthen and expand referral pathways between service sectors to ensure all young children with and at risk of behavioral and developmental delays are linked to and accessing supportive intervention services as early as possible.
-Learning Collaboratives will identify redundancies and inefficiencies within current referral pathways and test community-adapted strategies across sectors to improve referral pathways based on the community’s need.
+HMG LA Pathways – As part of HMG LA implementation, First 5 LA will fund HMG LA Pathways community collaboratives that will together strengthen connections for kids and families.
+This investment focuses on supporting diverse cross-sector community collaboratives to strengthen and expand referral pathways to ensure all young children with and at risk of behavioral and developmental delays are linked to and accessing supportive intervention services as early as possible.
+Each community collaborative will plan, test and refine approaches related to referral pathways within a given geographic region based on the community’s need.
 They will pilot technology, infrastructure and/or practice transformation strategies, such as workflow redesign, training and/or capacity building to improve referral pathways.

 - Early Identification: Surveillance and Screening Issue Brief 1 and Infographic 1